google/ads-api-report-fetcher/README.md

 > with dynamic date macro more flexibility if you need to provide different values (sometimes dynamic, sometimes fixed).

+If you need to get the current date value in your query you can use a special macro `date_iso` that both versions support.
+In runtime you can assume that its value is always provided with the current date in the YYYYMMDD format.
+But you can override it via arguments if needed (e.g. `--macro.date_iso=:YYYYMMDD-1`).

 ## Docker
 You can run Gaarf as a Docker container.
 At the moment we don't publish container images so you'll need to build it on your own.
 The repository contains sample `Dockerfile`'s for both versions ([Node](js/Dockerfile)/[Python](py/Dockerfile))